A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Notations and linearity conditions

+We do not know any example of a free divisor of linear Jacobian type which is not locally quasi-homogeneous.

-\begin{nota} There is also the notion of {\em Euler homogeneity}.
-Namely, we say that the divisor $D$ is {\em Euler homogeneous} at a point $p\in D$ if there is a reduced local equation $h\in \OO_{X,p}$ of $D$ at $p$ and a germ of vector field $\chi$ at $p$ (not necessarilly vanishing at $p$) such that $\chi(h) = h$.
+\begin{remark} There is also the notion of {\em Euler homogeneity}.
+Namely, we say that the divisor $D$ is {\em Euler homogeneous} at a point $p\in D$ if there is a reduced local equation $h\in \OO_{X,p}$ of $D$ at $p$ and a germ of vector field $\chi$ at $p$ (not necessarily vanishing at $p$) such that $\chi(h) = h$.
 In that case we also say that $h$ is Euler homogeneous.
 It is clear that if $D$ is Euler homogeneous at $p$, then it is also Euler homogeneous at any point $q\in D$ close enough to $p$.
-Notice that not any local reduced equation of a Euler homogeneous divisor is Euler homogeneous.
-Notice also that for any divisor $D\subset X$, which could not be Euler homogeneous, the divisor $D'=D\times \CC \subset X'=X\times \CC$ is always Euler homogeneous.
+Notice that not any local reduced equation of an Euler homogeneous divisor is Euler homogeneous.
+Notice also that for any divisor $D\subset X$, which might not be Euler homogeneous, the divisor $D'=D\times \CC \subset X'=X\times \CC$ is always Euler homogeneous.
 Nevertheless, a divisor $D\subset X$ is strongly Euler homogeneous if and only if $D'=D\times \CC \subset X'=X\times \CC$ is strongly Euler homogeneous.
-Let us also notice that a divisor $D\subset X$ is of linear Jacobian type at $p\in D$ if and only $D'=D\times \CC \subset X'=X\times \CC$ is of linear Jacobian type at $(p,0)\in D'$. \end{nota}
+Let us also notice that a divisor $D\subset X$ is of linear Jacobian type at $p\in D$ if and only $D'=D\times \CC \subset X'=X\times \CC$ is of linear Jacobian type at $(p,0)\in D'$. \end{remark}

-\begin{ejemplo} Any smooth hypersurface is of linear Jacobian type.
-More generally, any quasi-homogeneous (with strictly positive weights) isolated singularity is of linear Jacobian type. \end{ejemplo}
+\begin{example} Any smooth hypersurface is of linear Jacobian type.
+More generally, any quasi-homogeneous (with strictly positive weights) isolated singularity is of linear Jacobian type, since any reduced equation $h$ belongs to the ideal generated by the partial derivatives and so the Jacobian ideal is generated by the regular sequence $h'_{x_1},\dots,h'_{x_d}$ (see Example \ref{ejemplo:regular-sequence}). \end{example}

-\begin{proposicion} If the divisor $D$ is of linear Jacobian type, then it is strongly Euler homogeneous. \end{proposicion}
+\begin{proposition} If the divisor $D$ is of linear Jacobian type, then it is strongly Euler homogeneous. \end{proposition}